sagisb/Data_structures_1_HW_WET_2/README.md

     -   Each non‑root node stores the difference `(parent.genreChanges - node.genreChanges)`.
     -   During `find` with path compression, distances accumulate and are stored on the node, enabling O(1) retrieval of its total difference to the root.

-Core fields in `SongNode`:

--   `songId` – the external song identifier
--   `parent` – index to parent in the UF array (root points to itself)
--   `genreChanges` – at root: total merges; at non‑root: difference to parent
--   `childrenCount` – subtree size at root, used for union by size
--   `genreId` – valid at root (current genre id of the component)

-Main methods in `SongUnionFind`:

--   `int addSong(int songId, int genreId)` – appends a new root node initialized with that genre.
--   `FindResult findLeader(int ufIndex)` – returns `{ leader_uf_idx, diff_to_leader }` and performs path compression while updating stored differences.
--   `void unionSongs(int a, int b)` – unions by size, re‑parents the smaller root to the larger, and adjusts `genreChanges` differences so the potential model stays consistent.
--   `void incrementLeaderChanges(int leader)` – increments the root’s merge counter to reflect a global genre change for that component.
--   `int getGenreId(int leader)` / `void setGenreId(int leader, int newId)` – read/write the root’s current genre id.

 How genre change counting works:

 -   After a merge of two genres into a new one, the system calls `incrementLeaderChanges(final_leader)` exactly once.